 - Day Five.
 Re-read each post.
 This is the time to edit to your satisfaction, decide on categories, add internal links, and either publish them all or set the publish dates for each.

-This streamlines your content writing and publishing allowing you to publish 5 articles a week.
-If it takes you longer at first, or forever, you will get much more proficient at turning out good content.
+This streamlines your content writing and publishing, allowing you to publish 5 articles a week.
+Even if it takes you longer at first, or forever, you will get much more proficient at turning out good content over time.

 This is another mistake.
 You must have an outline.
-Whether a novel or an article or a listicle… or any piece of content.
-You absolutely must outline it.
+Whether a novel, an article, a listicle, etc., you absolutely must outline it.
 Writing down a brief list of points or headings will help you stay on track and prevent you from digressing.

 - Keep a WordPress editor open in a browser tab where your post will be written and write notes, and headings that you notice along the way

 Because the best blog post will rarely have more than 300 words under a single subheading and can be much shorter, subheadings make great bullet points for an outline.

 4. Not Removing Distractions When Writing